Shippable/docs/sources/deploy/gke-strategy.md

   - name: deploy-gke-strategy-gke-cluster
     type: cluster

-    integration: dr-aws
+    integration: dr-gke
     pointer:
-      sourceName : "deploy-gke-basic" #name of the cluster to which we are deploying
+      sourceName: "deploy-gke-basic" #name of the cluster to which we are deploying
       region: "us-east-1"

   - name: deploy-gke-strategy-image